MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-fullstack-web-app.md

 # Create a single-page web app with REST API backend

-**Build a Hosted Web App for the Windows Store with popular fullstack web technologies**
+**Build a Hosted Web App for the Microsoft Store with popular fullstack web technologies**

 ![Simple memory game as a single-page web app](images/fullstack.png)

-This two-part tutorial provides a quick tour of modern fullstack web development as you build a simple memory game that works both in the browser and as a Hosted Web App for the Windows Store.
+This two-part tutorial provides a quick tour of modern fullstack web development as you build a simple memory game that works both in the browser and as a Hosted Web App for the Microsoft Store.
 In Part I you'll build a simple REST API service for the game's backend.
 By hosting the game logic in the cloud as an API service, you preserve the game state so your user can keep playing their same game instance across different devices.
 In Part II you'll build the front-end UI as a single-page web app with responsive layout.

 We'll be using some of the most popular web technologies, including the [Node.js](https://nodejs.org/en/) runtime and [Express](http://expressjs.com/) for server-side development, the [Bootstrap](http://getbootstrap.com/) UI framework, the [Pug](https://www.npmjs.com/package/pug) template engine, and [Swagger](http://swagger.io/tools/) for building RESTful APIs.
 You'll also gain experience with the [Azure Portal](https://ms.portal.azure.com/) for cloud hosting and working with the [Visual Studio Code](https://code.visualstudio.com/) editor.